-Halli Gomez writes for children and young adults and works at her independent bookstore.
-She has written several stories with neurodivergent characters including her young adult novel, LIST OF TEN (Sterling, March 2021) When no one is looking, she sock skates through the house and talks to dogs like they are human.
+Halli Gomez writes for children and young adults and works at her local independent bookstore.
+She writes stories with neurodivergent characters and her young adult novel, LIST OF TEN (Sterling, March 2021) won the 2021 AAUW North Carolina award for Young People's Literature.
+When no one is looking, she sock skates through the house and talks to dogs like they are human.
 When people are looking, she enjoys reading, outdoors, and breaking out of escape rooms with her family.
 Halli lives in North Carolina with her husband, two boys, and two dogs.

 As a kid, Halli read Agatha Christie, Sue Grafton, Robert B. Parker.
 As an adult, she’s obsessed with middle grade and young adult novels.
 It was no surprise that when she decided to write a novel, she dove into the world of kid literature.